 All staff are clear on how to report low level concerns and will be empowered to do so.
-Staff must report their concerns to the Head teacher - R. Jones, or the DSL, Sam Parkinson.
-(If the concern regards another member of staff, the Head will always be kept informed of low-level allegations in a timely manner by the DSL).
+Staff must report their concerns to the Head teacher (Mr Richard Jones) or the DSL (Mrs L Williamson, in the knowledge that the Headteacher will always be kept informed of a low level allegations in a timely manner.)
 If concerns are surrounding the Head teacher, this must be referred to the Chair of Governors.
-Guidance from Keeping Children Safe in Education, September 2022, paragraphs 436 - 439 will be followed in view of recording and storage of such concerns.
+Guidance from Keeping Children Safe in Education, September 2024, will be followed in view of recording and storage of such concerns.